back-2-95/fields/README.md

 ## UI for creating configurations ##

 UI is not part of this library.
-It should be another library which requires this.
+It should be another library which requires and uses this library.

 ## Storage ##